dongjinhwang/dongjinhwang.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am **Dongjin Hwang (황동진)**, a Masters student in the Department of Economics at **Seoul National University**.
-I received my B.A. in Economics and B.S. in Mathematics from Seoul National University, graduating summa cum laude.
+I am **Dongjin Hwang (황동진)**, a Master's student in the Department of Economics at **Seoul National University**.
+I received my B.A. in Economics and B.S. in Mathematics from Seoul National University, graduating summa cum laude in 2024.

 My primary research interests lie in **microeconomic theory** and **political economy**, but more broadly, I am drawn to economic theory as a whole.
 I am currently exploring applications across various fields, both within and beyond microeconomics.